San Francisco high school schools slammed for 'reopening' for just one day to get $12 million

 The San Francisco Unified School District is polling families to see how many of the 4,000 seniors would opt to return.
 District officials, meanwhile, have said they believe the agreement would qualify schools for $12 million in state reopening grants.
 To qualify for funding, California requires public school districts to reopen for in-person instruction for elementary school students and at least one middle or high school grade.

-Some parents interviewed by the Chronicle regarded the one-day reopening plan as a blatant attempt among district officials and the union to get money while failing its students.
+Some parents interviewed by The Chronicle regarded the one-day reopening plan as a blatant attempt among district officials and the union to get money while failing its students.

 Health officials, political leaders, mental health experts and parents have been pushing for students to return to in-person instruction for months, but the teachers union has pushed back, arguing that it wasn’t safe until all teachers have been vaccinated.
 California teachers, however, have been given every opportunity to vaccinate.